Kristina01111000/notesforresume/README.md

 	- marketing
 	- other pricing
 	- update on su library card -> might have a suid # not sure
+	- ask about company name -> new one?

 - follow WP With Tom on youtube -> good tutorials